-The USART supports five parity modes selected by programming the PAR field in the Mode Register (US_MR).
-The PAR field also enables the Multidrop mode, see "Multidrop Mode" on page 305.
+The USART supports five parity modes selected by programming the PAR field in the Mode Register (US\MR).
+The PAR field also enables the Multidrop mode, see "Multidrop Mode" on page 317.
 Even and odd parity bit generation and error detection are supported.

 If even parity is selected, the parity generator of the transmitter drives the parity bit at 0 if a number of 1s in the character data bit is even, and at 1 if the number of 1s is odd.
 Accordingly, the receiver parity checker counts the number of received 1s and reports a parity error if the sampled parity bit does not correspond.
 If odd parity is selected, the parity generator of the transmitter drives the parity bit at 1 if a number of 1s in the character data bit is even, and at 0 if the number of 1s is odd.
 Accordingly, the receiver parity checker counts the number of received 1s and reports a parity error if the sampled parity bit does not correspond.
-If odd parity is even, and at 0 if the number of 1s is odd.
-Accordingly, the receiver parity checker counts the number of received 1s and reports a parity error if the sampled parity bit does not correspond.
 If the mark parity is used, the parity generator of the transmitter drives the parity bit at 1 for all characters.
 The receiver parity checker reports an error if the parity bit is sampled at 0.
 If the space parity is used, the parity generator of the transmitter drives the parity bit at 0 for all characters.
-The receiver parity checker reports an error if the parity does not generate any parity bit and the receiver does not report any parity error.
+The receiver parity checker reports an error if the parity bit is sampled at 1.
+If parity is disabled, the transmitter does not generate any parity bit and the receiver does not report any parity error.